awsdocs/amazon-sagemaker-developer-guide/doc_source/gs.md

 You use this notebook instance for all of the exercises in this guide\.

 If you're new to Amazon SageMaker, we recommend that you read [How It Works](how-it-works.md) before creating your notebook instance\.
-For general information about notebook instances, see [Notebook Instances and Notebooks](how-it-works-notebooks-instances.md)\.
+For general information about notebook instances, see [Explore and Preprocess Data](how-it-works-notebooks-instances.md)\.

 **Topics**
 + [Step 1: Setting Up](gs-set-up.md)